 Cascadia Behavioral Healthcare’s Peer Wellness Services are composed of individuals who have lived experiences with mental health and/or substance abuse challenges.
 Each Peer Wellness Specialist (PWS) goes through an intensive state-approved training program that teaches them to use their lived experience to provide advocacy and support for other individuals with similar challenges.
 PWS services promote engagement in therapeutic and wellness activities, both of which helps participants reach their goals.

 Since PWSs have lived experience, they are living proof that it is possible for people to recover from mental health and/or substance abuse challenges.
-PWSs help participants navigate the complex health care system, and offer support and mentoring as they access services for mental health, substance use and/or homelessness issues.
+PWSs help participants navigate the complex health care system, and offer support and mentoring as they access services for whole health (including behavioral, primary care and housing).

 Cascadia Behavioral Healthcare’s Peer Wellness Training Program

 Do you have lived experience with mental health and/or substance issues and want to help others by becoming a peer wellness or peer support specialist?

 Ideal candidates self-identify that they have received or are receiving psychiatric services.
 Ideal candidates also have a personal understanding of mental-health recovery, a desire to help others and are committed to their own wellness and self-care.

 After completing the application process and are accepted into the program, candidates enter an intensive Oregon Health Authority approved training program.
 In this training program, candidates learn:

 - Peer counseling

 By training people who have lived through mental-health challenges and have learned to cultivate their own well-being, they in turn support their peers in making healthy lifestyle choices.
 Peer Specialists help clients address lifestyle and risk factors before they reach a crisis stage.